 - 1. Children of Mundo Verde Founders - 2.
 Children of Mundo Verde staff - 3.
 Siblings of students enrolled at Mundo Verde - 4.
 Siblings of students matched to Mundo Verde through lottery - 5.
-Children of DC International (DCI) staff - 6.
-Siblings of students enrolled at DCI - 7.
+Siblings of students enrolled at DCI - 6.
 Siblings of students matched with DCI through the lottery